Sprinkler Licensing · Certificate of Competency Holders

 Any employees performing inspection and testing work on water-based fire protection sprinkler systems – regardless of the licensing level of the company – must possess certification as an Inspection and Testing Technician, which is a separate certification level altogether.

-In order to apply for a Washington State Fire Sprinkler Certificate of Competency for design, an interested individual will need to submit to this office a Certificate of Competency Application, Affidavit, and Verification of Employment form.
+In order to apply for a Washington State Fire Sprinkler Certificate of Competency for design, an interested individual will need to submit a Certificate of Competency Application Affidavit, and Verification of Employment form.

 Interested parties may choose to contact the Washington State Fire Marshal’s Office at (360) 596-3914 and request that an application packet be sent electronically or to a mailing address.

 As a new COC there is a one-time application fee of $ 50.00.
 There is also an annual certification fee of $ 50.00 which is prorated for the first year of certification based upon the month of certification.
 Thereafter, the full annual certification fee of $ 50.00 will be necessary to renew each year.
 Those reinstating certifications will only be charged the full annual certification fee regardless of the month they return to the program and must contact the office to determine if it is a full reinstatement or just a late renewal and the processes therein.
 Specifics on the fees can be found on the sprinkler licensing program fee schedule.

 Please note the COC will be responsible for obtaining a certification stamp and the instructions for this stamp will be provided to those who have been issued a current certification during the issuance process.